-4.4.1 Person-Based Ratio Estimates Relative to Persons with Home Health Events by Paid Independent Providers
+4.4.1 Person-Based Ratio Estimates Relative to Persons with Other Medical Expense Events

 This file may be used to derive person-based ratio estimates.
 However, when calculating ratio estimates where the denominator is persons, care should be taken to properly define and estimate the unit of analysis up to person-level.
-For example, the mean expense for persons with home health events by paid independent providers (MPCELIG =2) is estimated as, and
+For example, the mean expense for persons with other medical expense events is estimated as, and

-$(\sum W_i Z_i)/(\sum W_i)$ across all unique persons i on this file (5)
+$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on this file (5)